On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Impossibility result

-\item The writer $w$ invokes a write operation to write 1 into $\REG$.
-Let $s^0$ denote the invocation step, and let $t_w^0$ be the time when $s^0$ occurs.
-This step is ``local'' to $w$, i.e., it does not invoke any shared register operations.
+\item The writer $w$ invokes an operation to write 1 on $\REG$.
+By the Termination property of the implementation, it completes this operation in a finite number of steps.

-During this write operation, $w$ executes a sequence of steps $s^1,...,s^{n}$ such that each step $s^i$ is either the reading or the writing of an atomic $\Reg{1}{n-1}$.
-Let $R_i$ denote the register that $w$ writes or reads in step $s^i$.
-Let $t_w^i$ be the time when $s^i$ occurs.
+During this write operation, $w$ takes a sequence of steps $s^1,...,s^{m}$ such that each $s^i$ is either a local step, or the reading or the writing of an atomic $\Reg{1}{n-1}$ ($s^0$ is the invocation step of the write operation, and $s^m$ is the response step of this operation).

-\item Since $\AW$ is a wait-free implementation and $w$ is correct, $w$ completes its write operation.
-Let $s^{n+1}$ denote the response step, and let $t_w^{n+1}$ be the time when $s^{n+1}$ occurs.
-Like $s^0$, this step is also ``local'' to $w$. \end{compactitem}

-\begin{definition} For all $i$, $0 \le i \le n+1$, the step $s^i$ of the writer $w$ is \emph{invisible} to a reader $x$ if: (1) $s^i$ is the invocation step $s^0$, (2) $s^i$ is the response step $s^{n+1}$, (3) $s^i$ is the reading of an atomic register, or (4) $s^i$ is the writing to an atomic register that is not readable by $x$. \end{definition}

-Since there are $n$ readers, and the registers that $w$ uses are atomic $\Reg{1}{n-1}$s, every write by $w$ into one of these registers is invisible to one of the readers.
-So: \begin{observation} For all $0\le k \le n+1$, step $s^k$ is invisible to at least one of the $n$ readers. \end{observation}